truzo/tomango-2018/site/content/thinks/PWA-for-lewes-bonfire-organising-pandemonium.md

 This approach is best displayed in the ‘Trains’ section.

 Train departure times are always easy to find, but arrival times are rarely displayed, so I designed the content block for train times to have a departure time and arrival time, keeping all relevant information to the event in one place.
-It even the calling points along the route.
+It even shows the calling points along the route.

 Finally, the **‘what to see’** page.
 This is possibly the most important page for someone new to this event.